What are the hygiene routines now that the pandemic is over?

 Can you help with art scholarships and GCSE portfolios?

 - Yes, we would be very happy to support your child in creating their portfolio for either a scholarship or GCSE.
 If you have any information from the school or exam board about the portfolio requirements, our art teachers would be happy to discuss them with you and your child and subsequently tailor their programme to support that objective.
 Depending on the depth of support required, we may discuss additional charges for working outside our programme.
+Full details on requirements for art scholarships can be found here.

 Can my child with SEN come?
 My child has a SEN helper; can they come along to help?